 The marine iguana is the only lizard in the world with the ability to live and forage at sea and is endemic to the Galapagos Archipelago.
-There are six very similar subspecies, each from different islands, with those from Isabela and Fernandina being the largest.
+There are eleven very similar subspecies, found on different islands, with those from Isabela and Fernandina being the largest.
 The adults are black for most of the year, however the males change colour during the mating season – with different subspecies adopting different colourations.
 Near Española and Floreana they are most colourful – turning bright green and red; on Santa Cruz they are red and black; and on Fernandina they become dull green and brick red.
 The juveniles are generally black, with a lighter dorsal stripe than the adults.
 During the mating season males fight for dominance over harems of females, which they will fiercely defend from rival males.

 Marine iguanas are not a very agile species on land, but they are excellent swimmers – moving easily through the water as they feed on algae.
 Larger individuals go further out to sea and use their powerful claws to grip on to rocks in strong currents to feed, whilst the smaller ones stay inshore near rock pools, feeding on algae exposed at low tide.
 Due to the high concentration of salt in their diet, marine iguanas filter their blood at the nose and sneeze out the excess salt, often forming salt crystals on the snout.